PeterKwok1/Amazon-like-Ecommerce-Project-Express-MongoDB/README.md

 - PayPal SDK update.
 - Prevent adding out of stock items to cart.
-- Front end form validation
+- Frontend form validation
   - Passwords must match.
 - Backend form validation
   - Removed input type email in favor of regex.
   - Password validation.
+  - Send user more informative errors.

 ### Dev

-- Front end testing is served on a different port, meaning it does not use the express "/" and public routes.
+- frontend `npm start` is served on a different port.
+It does not use the express "/" and public routes which serve dist.

 ### Production